godotengine/godot-docs/classes/class_control.rst

 - void **grab_click_focus** **(** **)**

 Creates an :ref:`InputEventMouseButton<class_InputEventMouseButton>` that attempts to click the control.
-If the event is received, the control aquires focus.
+If the event is received, the control acquires focus.

 ::